-We know of only five cases out of thousands over the past 28 years in which a Pennsylvania judge denied a bypass petition, and in all five cases, the minor ultimately was able to end the pregnancy.
-Your lawyer can file an immediate appeal with the state Superior Court, which must decide within five business days.
+We know of only five cases out of thousands over the past 28 years in which a Pennsylvania judge denied a bypass petition, and in all five cases, the young person ultimately was able to get an abortion.
+You have a couple options in the rare event the judge issues a denial: Your lawyer can file an immediate appeal with the state Superior Court, which must decide within five business days.
+And or you can travel out of state to get an abortion.
+There are clinics in bordering states where that law does not require you to get permission from a parent or judge, such as New Jersey and Ney York.
+If you are considering going to a border state for abortion care, you can contact us for more information and support.